SalomePlatform/yacs/doc/salome.rst

    :literal:

-Registration into the modules catalogue
+Registration into the modules catalog
 --------------------------------------------
 Before they can be used in SALOME, components must be registered in one of the SALOME modules catalogs.
 This catalog is distributed in several files (general catalog, user catalog).
 It will be assumed that the component will be declared in